-Max Delbruck hailed from Berlin, German Empire where he was born in 4th September 1906.
-His father was Hans Delbruck who taught History at the University of Berlin and his mother was none other than the granddaughter of eminent chemist Justus von Leibig.
-He grew up in Grunewald which was a suburb in Berlin populated by moderately affluent families.
-He grew up surrounded by members of the professional, academic, and merchant communities many of whom were large families.
-He grew up during a period of affluence and warm hospitality before the year 1914 but the latter years were marred with death, hunger, and cold.
-It was then followed by a period of inflation, impoverishment and revolution.
-His interest in science was evident even during his boyhood when he had in interest in astronomy.
+Max Delbrück was born in Berlin, German Empire on 4th September 1906 the youngest of seven children.
+His father, Hans Delbrück, taught history at the University of Berlin and his mother was the granddaughter of eminent chemist Justus von Leibig.
+He lived in Grunewald which was a suburb in Berlin populated by moderately affluent families.
+Initially grew up during a period of affluence and warm hospitality but the First World War years, 1914 to 1918, were marred with death, hunger, and cold.
+It was then followed by a period of post war inflation, impoverishment and revolution.

 Education and Early Career

-Max Delbruck went to the University of Gottingen where he studied astrophysics first then moved on to theoretical physics.
-He earned his Ph.D. in 1039 then made the move to England then Denmark, and Switzerland after.
-It was during this time that he met with two other great names in Biology: Neils Bohr and Wolfgang Pauli.
-It was meeting these two men that got Delbruck interested in biology.
+Max Delbrück attended the University of Gottingen where he studied astrophysics initially, switching later to theoretical physics.
+He earned his Ph.D. in physics 1930 from Gottingen.
+Delbrück then moved around to England then Denmark, and Switzerland.
+It was during this time that he met Neils Bohr and his lecture “Light and Life” inspired Delbruck’s interest in biology.

-The year 1932 saw Delbruck returning to Berlin to work as an assistant to Lise Meitner who was at that time collaborating with Otto Hahn.
+1932 saw Delbrück returning to Berlin to work as an assistant to Lise Meitner who was at that time collaborating with Otto Hahn.
 Their work concerned using neutrons to irradiate uranium.
-During his stint with Meitner, Delbruck wrote several papers including one on gamma rays written in 1933.
-It concerned the scattering of gamma rays by vacuum caused by Coulomb field’s polarization.
-Theoretically speaking, it was tenable though the conclusion was misplaced.
-It was Hans Bethe who confirmed the phenomenon some 20 years later and gave it the name “Delbruck Scattering.”
+During his time with Meitner, Delbrück wrote several papers including one on gamma rays written in 1933.
+It concerned the scattering of gamma rays by vacuum caused by a Coulomb field’s polarization.
+Hans Bethe confirmed the phenomenon 20 years later and gave it the name “Delbrück Scattering.”

 His Later Life and Legacy

-Max Delbruck left the world at the ripe old age of 74 on 9th March 1981.
-He died in Pasadena California at Huntington Memorial Hospital.
-The year Delbruck would have turned 100, on the 26th to 27th of August 2006, his friends and family came together at Cold Spring Harbour Laboratory to remember his life and work.
+Max Delbrück left the world at the ripe old age of 74 on 9th March 1981.
+He died in Pasadena, California at Huntington Memorial Hospital.